 Guidance (8/24) for returning to school or work after a positive test.

 Gov. Newsom’s stay-at-home order, issued on March 19 has no set end date, although it will end once the state begins Phase 4.
 The state remains under an emergency declaration.

-All State of Emergency declarations, see them here, including most up-to-date.
+See all State of Emergency declarations, here, including most up-to-date.